ArtificialRaccoon/Tetro/README.md

-# Tetris
+# Tetro, a Tetris Clone for MS-DOS

 ![Untitled](https://github.com/ArtificialRaccoon/Tetris/blob/main/Screenshot.png)

-A very simple tetris clone for DOS using Allegro, GCC, and JGMod.
-Currently only slapped the UI and basic state system togeather; will get to the rest later.
+A very simple tetris clone for DOS using Allegro, and DJGPP/GCC.
+Fully playable, and supports both 7-Bag and Tetris Grand Master randomization.
+Still has some spitpolish to do, such as a proper top score screen, but it is effectively done.

-Currently runs on hardware and DOSBOX without issue (for now).
+Tetro has been built with Allegro 4.3.2.1, using GCC/DJGPP.
+Tetro requires an IBM compatible 386 or better with 4 megs of RAM, a VGA graphics card, a math co-processor, and a hard disk drive.
+A Sound Blaster 16 or 100% compatible sound cardis recommended.

+Tetro has been tested on an AMD 386DX40, though it should run on lower clocked machines without issue.

 Tooling:
 - DJGPP (targetting GCC 12.1.0)